balderdashy/sails-docs/Views.md

 **/assets/templates/** directory.

 # Server-side Views, Layout, and View Partials
-Server-side views in the **/views/** directory are by default ejs files that will handle the job of presenting data when a view requested by the client.
+Server-side views in the **/views/** directory are by default EJS files that will handle the job of presenting data when a view requested by the client.
 The method ```res.view()``` call will respond to a client with the appropriate view.
 If no controller or action for a request exist, Sails resourceful routing automatically serves a view if the view **/views/:controller/:action.ejs** exists.